PhiMed/Minimal-Ruby-RSA-Encryptor-Decryper/README.md

 This is an absolute bare-bones pure Ruby application that will perform RSA encryption and decryption of user provided text files via the command line.

+Methods used here are borrowed from the archived [EncryptoSigno Gem](https://github.com/krystal/encrypto-signo)

 **Setup:**

 * Generate your own RSA private/public key pair and save them in the correspondingly named files inside this app automically by running these two commands from the top level directory for the app.